dimitri-nicolo/calico/master/security/logs/elastic/filtering-dns.md

 ### Example 1: filter out cluster-internal lookups

-This example filters out all flows whose source or destination namespace is "dev".
-Additional namespaces could be filtered by adjusting the regular expression "pattern"s, or by adding additional `exclude` blocks.
+This example filters out lookups for domain names ending with ".cluster.local".
+More logs could be filtered by adjusting the regular expression "pattern", or by adding additional `exclude` blocks.

 ```
 <filter dns>